narayanab16/Narayana_Challenge/README.md

       6. I know Linux admin self networking LAN setup, port forward at kernel level and DNS setup, NTP setup, Firewall at my home
       6. We can use Terraform or CloudFormation to do those activities.
       7. Datadog, mod_status, sloarWinds etc for monitor
+      8. For scale up and scale out go with custom docker images from org

 # Problem2: Credit Card Validation using either python/go
 # Solution2 Analysis: